What do you think is the most common hormonal disease of dogs? Diabetes? Thyroid?

 You can see why this drug is more dangerous; too much can cause irreversible damage.
 It’s also not licensed in dogs, meaning vets have to obtain informed consent for its use.
-Owners need to take full responsibility for any unforeseen .or harmful effects resulting from its use, and release the vets from any blame.
+Owners need to take full responsibility for any unforeseen or harmful effects resulting from its use and indemnify the vets from any blame.

 We still use mitotane in three situations, when:

 - Trilostane treatment produces unsatisfactory results

 - The cost of trilostane is unacceptable to a dog owner

 - Giving tablets is very hard or unsafe

 Long-term therapy with mitotane is possible with only one or two doses per week, instead of daily doses with trilostane.